BradleyA/markit/README.md

     ./check-markit -f ./markit

+On GitHub open an issue on your markit repository.
+XXXXX>>>
+XXXX
+# stop here

 ## Install
 To install the latest commit of markit, change to the directory you want to download the script to and enter the follow command.